-You, your PCP, or your designated representative may need to get approval in advance from our Plan for certain services (this is called getting "prior authorization").
-See Chapter 4, Section 2.1, for what services that require prior authorization.
-Specialists and facilities must be in the contracted provider network in order for services to process under your SeniorCare benefits.
+You do not need a referral from your PCP to seek covered care from network providers, including specialists.
+However, you, your PCP, or your designated representative may need to get approval in advance from our Plan for certain services (this is called getting "prior authorization").
+If prior authorization is required and you or your physician fails to obtain prior authorization, SeniorCare Advantage Select (HMO) will not pay for the services.
+See Chapter 4, Section 2.1 for information about prior authorization or referral.
+Specialists and facilities must be in the contracted provider network in order for services to process under your SeniorCare Advantage Select (HMO).